 Send comments and inquiries to Abby Marquand at firstname.lastname@example.org.

-This project is funded with support from the National Institute on Disability and Rehabilitation Research (Grant No. H133B080002) through the Center for Personal Assistance Services.
+This project is funded with support from the National Institute on Disability and Rehabilitation Research (Grant No. H133B130034) through the Community Living Policy Center.

 About the Project

 Personal assistance and home care services are evolving.
 Consumers are increasingly receiving these services through self-directed programs where consumers or their families hire and supervise caregivers directly.
 The absence of a traditional home care agency can pose challenges for consumers and workers seeking to locate one another.

 Several states and organizations are experimenting with solutions that more efficiently connect consumers with workers.
 One approach is a “matching service registry.”
 This labor market intermediary creates a platform for matching supply and demand by allowing consumers to tap into an up-to-date registry of available workers, and workers to signal their availability for employment.

 The goals of this project are to: